frenchlam/wine_pred_CDSW/README.md

 ## 3. Create a model in the Model API
   * Give the model a name and description
-  * Confifure runtime params
+  * Configure runtime params
-    - Script: "model.py"
+    - Script: "03_model.py"
     - Function : "predict"
-    - (optional) give example input :
+    - Give example input :
 {"feature": "7.4;0.7;0;1.9;0.076;11;34;0.9978;3.51;0.56;9.4"}
 {"feature": "7.3;0.65;0.0;1.2;0.065;15.0;21.0;0.9946;3.39;0.47;10.0"}

+## 4. Batch score using Jobs ( note - must have run setup script to create Hive tables )
+  * Go to Jobs
+  * Create a new Job with parameters
+      - Script : 04_score_batch.py
+      - 1CPU / 2Gb RAM